kgiszewski/Archetype/README.md

     -- archetype.html
     -- archetype.config.html
     /bin
-    -- archectype.dll (you'll have to build it)
+    -- archetype.dll (you'll have to build it)

 ## Prevalue Configs ##